Waterlase dentistry was approved by the FDA and in use since 1989.

 Precise dental work has been challenging in the past with the use of heavy dental tools and drills.
 Waterlase allows dentists to operate on patients with more precision.

 Dentists are now able to target small problem areas within a person’s tooth.
-This allows the dentist to save part of the tooth that is healthy, this eliminates the need for implants, bridges and dentures.
-This saves the patient money in the long run and eliminates unnecessary discomfort in the future.
+This allows the dentist to save parts of the tooth that are healthy, this eliminates the need for implants, bridges and dentures.
+This also saves the patient money in the long run and eliminates unnecessary discomfort during their dental visit.

 Less Painful for the Patient